-Most people may have heard of the paid for easyJet Plus membership (currently £199 pa) however only a small number will know that they also offer an exclusive invitation only easyJet frequent flyer loyalty program called easyJet Flight Club.
+Most people may have heard of the paid for easyJet Plus membership (currently £199 pa), however only a small number will know that they also offer an exclusive, invitation-only easyJet frequent-flyer loyalty programme called easyJet Flight Club.

 easyJet Flight Club

 The easyJet frequent-flyer club scheme launched in early 2016 offering recognition for some of easyJet’s most frequent flyers.
 To qualify for the invitation-only loyalty scheme customers need to meet one of the following criteria:

 – Have booked and flown over 20 flights in the past 12 months;